Measuring the Complexity of Countable Presburger Models: Some Degree Spectra of Presburger Groups

-Since each $U_n$ is Archimedean, each can be viewed as a subset of $\R$ by Holder's theorem \cite{holder}.
 We begin the construction of $\B_n$ by adding in an element $X$ that we treat like $1\in U_n$.
 At each stage $s+1$ of the construction, we have an element $h_s$ that we have been treating like $\sqrt{p_n}$.
 If the domain of $\Phi_n^T$ gains no new elements at stage $s+1$, then we let $h_{s+1}=h_s$ and keep treating this element like $\sqrt{p_n}$.
 If the domain of $\Phi_n^T$ does gain a new element at stage $s+1$, then we stop treating $h_s$ like it is $\sqrt{p_n}$ by finding a ``suitable'' $q\in \Q$ and adding the sentence $qX=h_s$.
 By a suitable $q$, we just mean one such that adding the sentence $qX=h_s$ will not contradict any of the sentences we have already added.
 Such a $q$ can be found by taking some rational that is sufficiently close to $1/\sqrt{p_n}$.
 We then find a fresh element to call $h_{s+1}$ which we begin to treat like $\sqrt{p_n}$.

 Note, if the domain of $\Phi_n^T$ is finite, then there will be a sufficiently large $k$ such that $h_{k}=h_{m}$ for all $m\geq k$.
 This element will turn out to satisfy ``$\sqrt{p_n}X=h_{k}$.''
 In the case where $\Phi_n^T$ is infinite, every $h_s$ will turn out to be a rational multiple of $X$, and thus no element will be ``$\sqrt{p_n}X$.''